HScheiber/STAT545-hw-Scheiber-Hayden/hw01_gapminder.md

 ![](hw01_gapminder_files/figure-markdown_github-ascii_identifiers/Plot_3-1.png)

+Much better!
 This data suggests that there is a correlation between life expectancy and GDP per capita.
-We can see that rich countries tend to have long lifespans, but the correlation is anything but complete.
-There are plenty of poor countries with long life expectancies, so surely there are more variables at play!
+We can see that rich countries tend to have long lifespans, but the correlation is no guarentee of causation.
+There are many poor countries with long life expectancies, so surely there are more variables at play!